metrophilly/sermon-processor/README.md

 ## Set config parameters

-The file `config.txt` allows for pre-filled url, start, and end time parameters.
+The file `config.txt` allows for pre-filled parameters.
 If you don't have it, run the following command to use the provided template.

 ```bash
 cp config.example.txt config.txt
 ```

+Ensure that you have the `url, start, and end` params set to run the script.

+- For video, the intro and outro urls should be the same as the ones in the `config.example.txt`.

 ## Build Docker Image